 • Extra Length: If 40m is not sufficient in length, we will provide a quote for the additional length at a small cost.

 The following range chart is derived from real-world customer reporting, providing a reliable baseline for expected broadcast coverage.
-This data reflects the typical ranges really ever recorded by stations utilizing this 100kW EIRP system.
+This data reflects the typical distances recorded by professional and community stations utilizing our 1W EIRP systems.

-It is important to understand that FM transmission range is very difficult to predict precisely due to numerous influencing variables (e.g., terrain, antenna height, atmospheric conditions, local noise floor).
-For a detailed breakdown of the factors affecting signal propagation, refer to our dedicated page FM Transmission Range
+It is important to understand that FM transmission range is influenced by numerous variables (e.g., terrain, antenna height, atmospheric conditions, local noise floor).
+For a detailed breakdown of the factors affecting signal propagation, refer to our dedicated guide on FM Transmission Range.

 European Union